LeapfrogDAO/HarmonicVAE/README.md

+Alright, you’ve moved the code into the `ui` directory, and I’ve got you covered with an updated README that reflects this change along with the latest features and structure.
+Below is the shiny new complete README, packed with all the updates, a dash of humor, and everything you need to get rocking with HarmonicVAE.
+Let’s dive in!

+---

 # HarmonicVAE

-Welcome to the **HarmonicVAE (VAE)**—a neural network that's basically a musical genius trapped in code.
-This bad boy doesn't just crunch audio; it *gets* music, weaving psychoacoustics and music theory into its DNA.
-It's like giving a VAE a conservatory degree and a backstage pass to real-world datasets like MAESTRO and GTZAN.
-Let's make some noise—literally!
+Welcome to **HarmonicVAE**—a neural network that’s basically a musical genius trapped in code.
+This bad boy doesn’t just crunch audio; it *gets* music, weaving psychoacoustics and music theory into its DNA.
+It’s like handing a VAE a conservatory degree and a backstage pass to real-world datasets like MAESTRO and GTZAN.
+Let’s make some noise—literally!

 ## Features